GarvitV957/kartscanner/README.md

 ## Brief about KartScanner

-KartScanner is a dynamic and responsive e-commerce platform that allows users to search, view, and purchase a variety of products.
-With a user-friendly interface and efficient product listing, KartScanner provides a seamless shopping experience.
+KartScanner is a dynamic and responsive e-commerce platform that allows users to search and view a variety of products.
+With a user-friendly interface and efficient product listing, KartScanner provides a seamles experience.
 The website fetches product data from an external API and displays it in a visually appealing and organized manner.

 ## Purpose

-The primary purpose of building KartScanner is to create an intuitive and efficient shopping platform that offers users a smooth and enjoyable browsing experience.
+The primary purpose of building KartScanner is to create an intuitive and efficient shopping platform homepage that offers users a smooth and enjoyable browsing experience.
 By leveraging modern web technologies, KartScanner ensures fast load times, responsive design, and easy navigation.

 ## Features

 - **Product Search:** Users can search for products using the search bar, which filters products in real-time.
 - **Responsive Design:** The website is designed to be fully responsive, ensuring a seamless experience on both desktop and mobile devices.
 - **Product Listing:** Products are displayed in a grid layout with images, titles, and prices.
-- **Hover Effects:** Interactive hover effects on product listings enhance the user experience.
 - **Loading Indicator:** A loading indicator is displayed while fetching data from the API to improve user feedback.

 ## Getting Started